 Gap Years: Pros, Cons, & How to Make them Effective

-If you're considering taking a gap year, it's important to be informed about your options and any potential consequences in order to make an informed decision.
+If you're considering taking a gap year, it's important to be informed about your options and any potential consequences so you can make an informed decision.
 We'll break down what you should know about taking a gap year, like pros, cons, and ways to make it effective.

 What is a gap year?

 When a student takes a gap year, they do not attend college for a year between their senior year of high school and freshman year of college.
-There are many reasons a student may take a gap year, such as to save money, focus on their family, travel, and more.
+There are many reasons a student may take a gap year, like saving money, focusing on family, defining their educational and professional goals, or traveling.

 How do I take a gap year?